eradman/sidecomment/TIMELINE.md

 > Registration is bot-resistant

 * Ensure that usercode domain is of type host
-* Disable e-mail while I sort out defenses against bots
+* Disable email while I sort out defenses against bots
 * Present validation errors on /comment and /install pages
 * Use a less jarring color scheme for proxy errors
 * Use DNS resolver for basic hostname validation
-* Log e-mail notifications and assert on minute and hourly rate limits
+* Log email notifications and assert on minute and hourly rate limits

 March 27, 2022
 --------------